Melodic Intonation Therapy

 5. Verbal production is non-fluent, with diminished articulator agility and effortful initiation of speech production.

-The following procedures / indications are considered experimental, investigational, or unproven because the effectiveness of these approaches or indications has not been established (not an all-inclusive list):
+The following procedures / indications are considered experimental and investigational because the effectiveness of these approaches or indications has not been established (not an all-inclusive list):

 1. Melodic intonation therapy for: